Before I visited Spain for the first time, I imagined that flamenco is synonymous with Spain’s national identity. It would be far-fetched to…

 When you visit on your own, you’ll look around, snap some cool pics, and be on your way.
 Go with someone who really knows the basilica — and all about Gaudí’s vision and what those carvings on the façades mean and why it’s so controversial — and you have an experience you’ll remember for years to come.

-This is a chance to not just see the basilica but to learn about it, including its history, the symbols in its sculptured façade.
+Taking a Sagrada Família tour is a chance to not just see the basilica but to learn about it, including its history, the symbols in its sculptured façade.
 It takes just an hour, so while it’s thorough, it also fits in with a busy day.

-Don’t forget that part of the entrance fee if you book a ticket helps with the costs for completing the church!
+Don’t forget that part of the entrance fee if you book a ticket helps with the costs for completing the church.

 How to dress for the Sagrada Família